 - a.
-CF vehicles will be used to provide either 1) unique or opportunistic strategies which are not readily available through separate accounts, or 2) exposure to property categories not adequately represented in the portfolio. - Funds with competitive terms/structure on overall basis including fees, expenses, governance provisions, lockup periods, reasonableness of fund-raising goals in relation to existing assets and capacity. - c.
+CF vehicles will be used to provide either 1) unique or opportunistic strategies which are not readily available through separate accounts, or 2) exposure to property categories not adequately represented in the portfolio. - b.
+Funds with competitive terms/structure on overall basis including fees, expenses, governance provisions, lockup periods, reasonableness of fund-raising goals in relation to existing assets and capacity. - c.
 Funds/managers with favorable track records evaluated in context of property type(s) invested in and risks taken (leverage, leasing, development, redevelopment, etc.).
-No investment in a first-time Fund unless the fund sponsor has experience investing institutional capital as a fiduciary and can show full cycle returns (e.g. buy, hold and sell) using the same strategy.

-- d.
-Funds with favorable management factors, including experience of personnel, length of time management has worked together, incentive-oriented compensation structure for decision-makers, etc. - e.
-Funds with manager interests aligned with investors -- either by coinvestment or performance-oriented fees or both. - f.
-Funds may be referred to the consultant.
-The procedure for Board and Staff member referrals is outlined in Section 1.5 of this policy.
+No investment in a first-time Fund unless the fund sponsor has experience investing institutional capital as a fiduciary and can show full cycle returns (e.g. buy, hold and sell) using the same strategy. - d.
+Funds with favorable management factors, including experience of personnel, length of time key players have worked together, incentive-oriented compensation structure for decision-makers, etc. - e.
+Funds with manager interests aligned with investors -- either by coinvestment or performance-oriented fees or both.